 The next five years will see a refinement of digital transformation strategies.
 While the focus on AI, cloud, security, and automation will remain strong, the way organizations approach training and adoption will fundamentally shift.

-1. AI and Automation Will Become Core to Software Training – Companies will integrate AI-driven training tools to offer personalized learning experiences for employees.
+• AI and Automation Will Become Core to Software Training – Companies will integrate AI-driven training tools to offer personalized learning experiences for employees.

-2. Usability and Adoption Will Take Center Stage – Simply purchasing software will no longer be enough.
+• Usability and Adoption Will Take Center Stage – Simply purchasing software will no longer be enough.
 Companies will focus on measuring adoption rates and usability improvements.

-4. Cybersecurity Training Will Become a Daily Practice – Organizations will embed security awareness training into daily workflows to mitigate human error risks.
+• Cybersecurity Training Will Become a Daily Practice – Organizations will embed security awareness training into daily workflows to mitigate human error risks.

-Addressing Adoption Shortfalls with Userlane’s Digital Adoption Platform
+Addressing Adoption Shortfalls with Userlane

 Conclusion

-The past five years have seen record investment in software training and adoption, yet many businesses still struggle to drive full adoption.
+The past five years have seen record investment in software training and adoption, yet many businesses still struggle to achieve full adoption.
 As we move into the next era of digital transformation, companies must shift from one-time training models to continuous, real-time learning experiences.

 As businesses prepare for the next five years of transformation, investing in user adoption will be just as critical as investing in the software itself.